TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 #### Creating a Frame

 Imagine a piece of paper and cutting out a small square hole in it.
 You could change what you see through the hole by swapping out another piece of paper behind it, but the rest of the paper will always look the same.
-That's the idea of Turbo Frames!
+That's the idea of Turbo Frames.
 Turbo Frames allow us to predefine a portion of our page to be replaced during a request.
 Any links or forms inside of our frame will make a special request that results in only changing the frame.
-A page can also have multiple Turbo Frames!
+A page can also have multiple Turbo Frames.

 A frame is designated by wrapping a region inside of a `<turbo-frame>` element.
 Rails has a special helper for this, `<%= turbo_frame_tag %>`.